odow/Kokako.jl/docs/src/tutorial/15_performance.md

   pay to change these.
 In particular, forcing solvers to use the dual simplex algorithm (e.g., [`Method=1` in Gurobi](https://www.gurobi.com/documentation/8.1/refman/method.html) ) is usually a performance win.

+In the next tutorial, [Intermediate VI: stochastic processes](@ref), we discuss different stochastic processes that can be incorporated into SDDP.